COMHIS/estc/inst/examples/author.md

 ## Authors

 [Accepted author names](output.tables/author_accepted.csv) All OK?
 Link to synonyme file here as well.
+This is the final accepted author name, corresponding to all name variants listed in the custom [author synonyme table](https://github.com/rOpenGov/bibliographica/blob/master/inst/extdata/ambiguous-authors.csv)

-[Discarded author names](output.tables/author_discarded.csv) Do not do anything for this before the next round.
-Handling the first and last names first.
+[Discarded author names](output.tables/author_discarded.csv) Check that the discarded names do not contain valid names or valid pseudonymes.

 [Author names classified as pseudonymes](output.tables/author_pseudonymes.csv) All OK ?

 Top-20 uniquely identified authors and their productivity (title count).
-In total, there are 47758 unique authors and 256495 documents with unambiguous author information (60%).
+In total, there are 47884 unique authors and 256993 documents with unambiguous author information (60%).

 <img src="figure/summaryauthors-1.png" title="plot of chunk summaryauthors" alt="plot of chunk summaryauthors" width="430px" /><img src="figure/summaryauthors-2.png" title="plot of chunk summaryauthors" alt="plot of chunk summaryauthors" width="430px" />